AI-generated Key Takeaways

-This document species the NetCDF data contract for contrail forecast data as returned by the Contrail Forecast API method getGrids
+This document describes the NetCDF data format for contrail forecast data from the Contrail Forecast API

 Forecast grids cover the whole globe and are returned in the netCDF4 format.